 EMAIL TO GET ACCESS

-Put simply: the better your vibrato is, the better your sustain.
+Put simply: the better your vibrato is, the better your lead guitar sustain.

 Here are the most important vibrato playing tips: